 With regards to the relevancy of previous course form here we have a bit of a mixed bag.
 Some players like the aforementioned Cink, Furyk, Kuchar and more recently Grace and Simpson clearly seem to perform well here consistently, however the 2018 and 2017 winners, Kodaira and Bryan, were making their debut in the event, while the 2018 winner CT Pan had finishes of 44 and 23 in his two previous starts.

 With regards to form coming in as touched on above this is muddled by the Augusta factor, however it is worth noting that only one of the past five winners, Cink last year, had posted a top 20 finish in their previous two starts and in 2019 CT Pan pitched up here having finished no better than 42nd in the calendar year to date before taking home the trophy.
 In In 2020 with the event being the second back Simpson won having missed the cut at the Charles Schwab the previous week however if we go back further the 2014 and 2012 winners, Kuchar and Pettersson had posted a top ten in their start prior to victory here.

 Not unsurprisingly for a links course the winning score tends to be dictated by the weather and how much the wind blows.

-The average winning score though tends to come in around -13 or -12 and the latter was the number that CT Pan triumphed with last year.
+The average winning score though tends to come in around -13 or -12 and the latter was the number that CT Pan triumphed with in 2019.